Viability of Boosted Light Dark Matter in a Two-Component Scenario: Extended Neutrinophilic Two-Higgs doublet model

-The above potential includes four free parameters, namely $m_{\phi_3}$, $\lambda_{\phi_3}$, $\kappa_1$ and $\kappa_2$, among these $\lambda_{\phi_3}$ does not play any role for Higgs-portal interactions, so we set this to unity.
-The couplings between the DM particle ($\phi_3$) {with the other neutral scalars play crucial role in the production of the light DM particle ($\phi_3$)}.
-In the alignment limit $c_{\beta-\alpha}=0$, these couplings can be expressed as:
+The above potential includes four free parameters, namely $\mu_{\phi_3}^2$, $\lambda_{\phi_3}$, $\kappa_1$ and $\kappa_2$, among these $\lambda_{\phi_3}$ does not play any role for Higgs-portal interactions, so we set this to unity.
+The couplings between the DM particle ($\phi_3$) and the other neutral scalars play a crucial role in the production of the light DM particle ($\phi_3$).
+In the alignment limit $c_{\beta-\alpha}=0$, these portal couplings can be expressed as:

-At this point, let us discuss the mass spectrum of the particles introduced till now.
-We choose the mass parameter $m_{\phi_3}$ in such a manner such that the mass of the scalar DM particle lies in the MeV scale (or at maximum up to a GeV), which in turn helps us to incorporate a light mediator particle in the model\footnote{We refer \cite{Binder:2022pmf} for a global analysis of resonance-enhanced light scalar dark matter with the mass of 0.3-2 GeV.}.
-The values of $\kappa_1$ and $\kappa_2$, which are essentially the Higgs-portal couplings, are kept small, namely we set them at 0.001 and 0.002 respectively.
-To achieve the small mediator mass, we set $v_1$ = 246 GeV and vary $v_2$ between 1 MeV to 1 GeV, such that the alignment limit is satisfied i.e., $\beta - \alpha \approx \frac{\pi}{2}$.
-This results in very small $\tan\beta \sim$ $\mathcal{O}(10^{-4})$, which in turn gives very small values of $ \cos(\beta - \alpha)$.
-Hence, the neutral scalar $h$ effectively behaves like a SM Higgs boson at 125 GeV and a very light CP-even neutral Higgs boson ($H$) mediator with mass around 20 MeV is obtained.
+\end{itemize} At this point, let us discuss the mass spectrum of the particles introduced till now.
+We choose the mass parameter $\mu_{\phi_3}^2$ in such a manner that the physical mass of the scalar DM particle lies in the MeV scale (or at maximum up to a GeV), which in turn helps us to incorporate a light mediator particle in the model\footnote{We refer \cite{Binder:2022pmf} for a global analysis of resonance-enhanced light scalar dark matter with a mass of 0.3-2 GeV.}.
+To achieve the small mediator mass, we set $v_1$ = 246 GeV and vary $v_2$ between 1 keV and 100 MeV, so that the alignment limit is satisfied, that is, $\beta - \alpha \approx \frac{\pi}{2}$.
+This results in very small $\tan\beta \sim$ $\mathcal{O}(10^{-6})$, which in turn gives very small values of $ \cos(\beta - \alpha)$.
+Hence, the neutral scalar $h$ effectively behaves like an SM Higgs boson at 125 GeV and a very light CP-even neutral Higgs boson ($H$) mediator with mass around a few MeV is obtained.

-Hence, we expect that the constraint on the various couplings of the SM Higgs boson are also satisfied by $h$.
-Furthermore, the existence of a light mediator particle ($H$) and light scalar DM candidate leads to additional contribution to the SM Higgs boson width through the invisible mode $h \to H H$ and $h \to \phi_{3} \phi_{3}$.
-We have checked that total rate at which the SM-like Higgs boson (h) decays invisibly is less that 10\%, being consistent with the measurements \cite{CMS:2023sdw}.
-In fact, using {\tt HiggsTools} \cite{Bahl:2022igd}, we check the choices of the masses and couplings used for the benchmark point for later sections are consistent with the measurements of the SM-like Higgs boson ($h$) at the LHC.
-Note that, due to the suppressed coupling with the $Z$ boson, no additional contributions are expected to come to the invisible width of the $Z$ boson, so the current bounds will be satisfied trivially \cite{CMS:2022ett}.